AniketSarrin/DynamicGPU/Dynamic-GPU-CPU-Allocation-framework-main/README.md

 - Integration with Grafana and Prometheus for advanced monitoring and visualization
 - Support for various AI frameworks and Jupyter notebook instances

-KubeAI allows for close monitoring of GPU memory and temperature, enabling appropriate actions to be taken based on these metrics.

 ## Architecture Diagram
 ![image](https://github.com/user-attachments/assets/02f4c8a4-d876-47c8-8d90-de19bfe8e3e5)

 ## Installation

-To set up the KubeAI environment, follow these installation steps for the required components:
+To set up the environment, follow these installation steps for the required components:

 1. Docker:
    ```